Can Dogs Eat Tomatoes?

 Can tomatoes give dogs diarrhea?

-Yes, toxins present in tomatoes can cause diarrhea to dogs as well as vomiting and abdominal pain.
+Yes, toxins present in tomatoes can cause diarrhea in dogs as well as vomiting and abdominal pain.

 You may observe: